EFWob/RetroRadio/README.md

  - when a value for a command is evaluated, you can reference an additional nvs element by _@key_.
 Simple
 	  example: if the command _volume = @def_volume_ is encountered, the preferences are searched for key _def_volume_ which will be used as paramter (if not found, will be substituted by empty string)

-# Generic additions
-Generic additions are not specific to the Retro radio idea but can be used in general with the ESP32 Radio.

 ## Ethernet support
 ### Caveat Emptor